-Our mission to reach and service this \$55+ billion market segment continues to gain momentum.
-OAIC further expanded its geographic footprint and top line in 2020.
-Now licensed in 16 states, active production increased from 6 states to 7 in 2020, with direct written premiums and policy fees increasing from \$67.2 million in 2019 to \$69.1 million in 2020 while navigating the impact of the COVID-19 economic downturn.
-OAIC is on pace to be active in 9 states at the end of 2021, and we continue to actively pursue state licenses and MGA partners who meet our criteria in states that hold a significant market size of our underserved customers in an effort to efficiently fulfill the mission.
+Our mission to reach and service this \$55+ billion market segment, once again, gained momentum.
+OAIC further expanded its geographic footprint and top line in 2021, as direct written premiums and policy fees increased from \$69.1 million in 2020 to \$93.8 million in 2021.
+OAIC continues to actively pursue state licenses and program partners who meet our criteria in states that hold a significant market size of our underserved customers in an effort to efficiently fulfill the mission.